 Does baking soda kill grass?

 Because of its phytotoxic nature, baking soda Baking soda is a non-selective, contact natural herbicide that kills any plant it contacts.
-It is an ideal home remedy for removing grass, grassy and broadleaf weeds from unwanted areas.
+It is an ideal home remedy for removing grassy and broadleaf weeds from unwanted areas.

 However, grass varieties resist baking soda effects differently when the salt is applied.
 For example, Bermuda grass is more resistant to baking soda, while Zoysia grass is more susceptible to bicarbonate salt.
 For tougher grasses, several applications are necessary to kill them with baking soda.

 How to use baking soda to kill grass?